-Discovering the historic lands and breathtaking landscapes of the Balkans on a journey through Bulgaria, Serbia and Romania
+Discovering the historic lands, fascinating capital cities and breathtaking landscapes of the Balkans on a journey through Bulgaria, Serbia and Romania

 When visiting Bulgaria, visitors could stick to the busy Black Sea coast.
 Or they could make the journey inland and enjoy an adventure through the ages, taking in the countless reminders of Bulgaria’s rich history and absorbing rich folklore traditions.

 Venture into the heart of this ancient land and you’ll discover a rewarding array of monuments, monasteries and museums nestled in historic villages and towns.
 Sofia, Bulgaria’s capital, is a history lover’s almanac, and vaunts a turbulent past together with many vestiges of bygone times.
 The town of Plovdiv is home to Bulgaria’s largest surviving Roman construction, the Roman theatre in the Old Town, built in the 2nd century AD but only discovered 40 years ago due to a landslide.
 Archaeologists continue to unearth remarkable examples of this fascinating civilisation.
 What will you unearth in your exploration of this ancient country?

 Surrounding these cultural gems is a diverse landscape ranging from the snow-covered peaks of the Rila Mountains to the lush river valleys and surrounding hills of the Danubian plain.
 This fertile land and pleasing climate combine to create the perfect conditions for growing roses, their familiar sweet oil being used in perfume all over the world.

 Welcome to our Worldwide Journeys bringing you innovative itineraries delivered by travel experts.

 An exceptional collection of small group, inspirational journeys and extraordinary experiences

 Welcome to our new River & Coastal Cruises brochure bringing you 55 innovative cruise itineraries delivered by travel experts.